-Note that you’ll have a stopover in Istanbul.
 There is no direct flight to Cappadocia from Denizli.
+You’ll have a stopover in Istanbul.
 However, it’s still quicker than taking an overnight bus.

 Take An Overnight Bus To Cappadocia

-Taking an overnight bus also has its own advantages.
-You’ll get transport directly from Denizli to Göreme, without having to stop over or change.
-Perhaps the only disadvantage is that it takes the entire night, over 8 hours, to get to Capaddocia by bus.
+Taking an overnight bus also has its advantages.
+You’ll get directly from Denizli to Göreme without a stopover.
+Perhaps the only disadvantage is that it takes the entire night, over 9 hours, to get to Cappadocia by bus.

 Nevertheless, Turkish buses are very comfortable, with a lot of space and big seats.
-They also stop on the way at various times, where you can use the toilet and buy food/drinks.
-So the journey is fine altogether.
-You’ll get to Göreme around 7am, which is earlier than when you take the plane.
+They also stop on the way at Turkish bazaars many times, where you can use the toilet and buy food/drinks.

 So choose whatever suits you better to get to Cappadocia.
-Then refresh at your accommodation, and get out there exploring other incredible Turkish landmarks.
+Then refresh at your accommodation, and get out there to explore other incredible Turkish landmarks.